dinubs/coolqlcool/README.md

 The important bits are able to be ran with `npm start` this boots up an express server with endpoints `/graphql` for creating queries, and a `/graphiql` endpoint for help with building queries.

 To compile assets for the home page do `webpack --watch`.

+### Alternatives

+Here's some other applications and tools that also do similar things as CoolQLCool.
+They're all great:

+* [GDOM](https://github.com/syrusakbary/gdom) - DOM Traversing and Scraping using GraphQL
+* [GraphQL Scraper](https://github.com/lachenmayer/graphql-scraper) - Extract structured data from the web using GraphQL